CHAPTER TWENTY THREE

 Since it was no longer raining, the plastic bubble top had been left off the presidential convertible.
 As was proper protocol, Vice President and Mrs. Johnson occupied another car in the motorcade distanced from the president.
 The procession left the airport and traveled along a ten-mile route that wound through downtown Dallas on the way to the Trade Mart where the president was scheduled to speak at a luncheon.
 Crowds of excited people lined the streets and waved to the Kennedys.

-The Big Story Locally
+The Big Local Story

 The big news story that day had been the student rioting at Northwest Missouri State College.
 A curfew had been announced and a large contingent of State Highway Patrolmen had been deployed to quell the disturbance.